bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/boost-material.md

 ## Division production multiplier

-Each industry has a different set of boost material coefficients.
+Each industry has a different set of boost material's coefficients.
 For example:

 - Agriculture:
   - AI Cores: 0.3